 I love that it has the glass door so you can see the food inside and how it is progressing.
 It even has a light.
 Though I really don’t use it very much, I do flip it on to see better on occasion.

 Cabela’s Commercial Food Dehydrator has square racks with a hole through the center to facilitate air flow.
 There are also screens to lay on the racks when you are dehydrating something that is chopped very small.
 (These screens are sold separately.)
-I use both style racks constantly.
+I use both styles of racks constantly.

 These also come with a thermostat, which I think is really a necessity for any good commercial dehydrator.
 It also has a timer.
 You can set the dehydrator for a certain number of hours, and it will turn off automatically.
 This is something I use all the time.